openvinotoolkit/openvino_build_deploy/demos/paint_your_dreams_demo/README.md

 ```shell
 python main.py
 ```
+Model will be downloaded during the first run of the image generation.
+Please make sure you have an internet connection during the first run.
+Additionally, due to caching and other factors, you will notice a significant speed-up after the first run (warm-up).

-To change the model precision, run:
+To change the model precision to low precisions (great for CPU), run:

 ```shell
 python main.py --model_name OpenVINO/LCM_Dreamshaper_v7-int8-ov
 ```

-The demo will available for localhost only.
-To make it available in the local network use:
+The demo will be available for localhost (local browser) only (i.e., it cannot be accessed remotely even on the same network).
+To make it available in the local network, use the following flag:

 ```shell
 python main.py --local_network